 Enes Kanter has been unhappy with his situation at points this season, complaining in late October while coming off the bench.
 While he's back in the starting lineup and averaging roughly five more minutes per game than his career average, it would still make sense for the Knicks to explore a potential trade.

-Here are five that could work...
+Here are three that could work...

 Enes Kanter for Miles Plumlee, Justin Anderson